turkeryilmaz/openairinterface5g/tools/profiling/README.md

   --output-dir "$ANALYSIS_DIR"
 ```

-The analyzer writes `summary.csv`, `by_thread.csv`, `deadline_misses.csv`,
+The analyzer writes:

+- `summary.csv` and `by_thread.csv`: inclusive per-event distributions.
+- `hierarchy.csv`: one schema-2 duration row with its parent relation,
+  direct-child interval union, overlap, and validated exclusive duration.
+- `exclusive_summary.csv`: per-event exclusive distributions using valid
+  hierarchy rows only.
+- `hierarchy_anomalies.csv`: missing parents, correlation mismatches, and
+  causal children outside their parent's time interval.
+- `hierarchy_integrity.csv`: per-process identity, parent, correlation,
+  absolute-slot, and nesting diagnostics.
+- `correlations.csv`: one process-local radio-work correlation with its slot
+  range, elapsed interval, roots, threads, depth, and migrations.
-`migrations.csv`, `runs.csv`, `pairs.csv`, and `host_summary.csv`.
-It
+- `deadline_misses.csv`, `migrations.csv`, `runs.csv`, `pairs.csv`, and
+  `host_summary.csv`: deadline, execution, archive, pairing, and host-health
+  reports.

-accepts both Phase 1/schema-1 and Phase 2A/schema-2 archives.
-Schema-1 rows are
+It accepts Phase 1/schema-1 and schema-2 archives.
+Schema-1 rows are reported
-reported with unknown event kind, absolute slot, and CPU plus zero causal IDs,
+with unknown event kind, absolute slot, and CPU plus zero causal IDs, rather
-rather than having absent fields inferred retrospectively.
-The analyzer uses
+than having absent fields inferred retrospectively.
+Hierarchy reports contain
-only the Python standard library.
+schema-2 records only.
+The analyzer uses only the Python standard library.

+## Phase 2B hierarchy semantics

+Phase 2B adds Stage events for nrUE MAC/PBCH/PDCCH/PDSCH/DLSCH and uplink
+generation, gNB MAC/DL/PDSCH and UL/PUSCH/ULSCH processing, RU front ends,
+PRACH/PUCCH/SRS, and shared LDPC decoder and encoder workers.
+Event descriptors
+in `event_catalog.csv` are authoritative for auxiliary-field names and units.
+Shared `nrUE/gNB` LDPC descriptors resolve to the process role from
+`metadata.txt` during analysis.

+On current grouped gNB PUSCH processing, one `GNB_RX_PUSCH_FRONTEND` span
+covers the shared group front end and its per-UE detection checks.
+Its
+`layers` field is the total number of jointly processed layers and its `dtx`
+flag means at least one UE in the group was classified as DTX.
+For a one-UE
+group these retain their original single-PDU meanings.
+Demapping and
+unscrambling remain separate per-UE child spans.

+`UE_TX_DEADLINE_MISS` and `GNB_RU_TX_NORTH` are reserved compatibility
+descriptors without current production producers.
+The former preserves the
+legacy deadline event, while the latter preserves the event ID for the NR RU
+north callback removed upstream.
+They must not be interpreted as measured
+zero when absent from a run.

+All recorded durations are inclusive.
+Exclusive time is valid only when every
+direct duration child has the same correlation and lies inside the parent
+interval.
+Parallel child durations are not summed: the analyzer subtracts the
+union of their intervals, records their overlap separately, and therefore does
+not double-subtract concurrent PDSCH, PUSCH, or LDPC workers.

+A propagated child can legitimately start after its short dispatch parent has
+ended.
+Such an edge is reported as `causal_noncontained`; it is useful for
+dispatch-to-start analysis but is not subtracted from the dispatch duration.
+Likewise, a child can intentionally carry a future transmit absolute slot.
+Absolute-slot deltas are preserved and do not by themselves invalidate a
+causal edge.
+Missing parents and correlation mismatches are integrity
+failures.
+Nonzero `drops.csv` or span-stack diagnostics invalidate claims of
+complete hierarchy coverage and must be reported with any result.

+The `--event` option limits legacy summary/deadline/migration aggregation.
+Hierarchy construction still reads all events so a selected event's ancestors
+and children are not silently discarded.

 ## Profiling roadmap